THE SOUTHERN PACIFIC STORY

 Southern Pacific quickly built further south under its own name, reaching Bakersfield, California by 1874.
-By this time, the company had already completed its first home-built steam locomotive in 1873, putting Southern Pacific on the map as the only major builder of locomotives in the west.
+By this time, the company had already constructed its first home-built steam locomotive in 1873, putting Southern Pacific on the map as the only major builder of locomotives in the west.
 By 1877, Southern Pacific had constructed to trackage to Yuma, Arizona and 1881, it would arrive in El Paso, Texas.

 Southern Pacific’s strategy for gaining railroad influence in Texas and Louisiana was to purchase control of previously-established operating railroads.
 This included lines that connected El Paso, Texas with New Orleans, Louisiana.
 Texas state laws required separate legal entities operating railroads in that state and in response Southern Pacific would operate the Texas and New Orleans Railroad (T&NO).
 Commonly referred to as the T&L Lines, SP’s operations east of El Paso spanned 3,713 miles of mainline trackage at its height.